zenml-io/zenml/docs/book/how-to/configure-python-environments/README.md

 ## Execution Environments

-When running locally, there is no real concept of a `execution` environment as the client, server, and execution environment are all the same.
+When running locally, there is no real concept of an `execution` environment as the client, server, and execution environment are all the same.
 However, when running a pipeline remotely, ZenML needs to transfer your code and environment over to the remote [orchestrator](https://github.com/zenml-io/zenml/blob/feature/gro-1047-docs/docs/stacks-and-components/component-guide/orchestrators/README.md).
 In order to achieve this, ZenML builds docker images known as `execution environments`.

 ZenML handles the Docker image configuration, creation, and pushing, starting with a [base image](https://hub.docker.com/r/zenmldocker/zenml) containing ZenML and Python, then adding pipeline dependencies.
 To manage the Docker image configuration, follow the steps in the [containerize your pipeline](https://github.com/zenml-io/zenml/blob/feature/gro-1047-docs/docs/how-to/handle-requirements-and-docker-settings/containerize-your-pipeline.md) guide, including specifying additional pip dependencies, using a custom parent image, and customizing the build process.